Scott Foster (ice hockey): Chicago Blackhawks

 Foster was signed by the Chicago Blackhawks to an amateur tryout contract on the eve of their March 29, 2018, game against the Winnipeg Jets when the presumed starter Anton Forsberg was sidelined by injury.
 Forsberg himself had become the Blackhawks starting goaltender after Corey Crawford suffered a season-ending concussion.
 Foster had gone to 15 games as an emergency goaltender prior to this game, but never dressed.
-Serving as the Blackhawks' emergency backup goaltender for the game, Foster was not expected to play, considering his lack of high-level experience and the fact that only one goaltender of his kind had suited up for NHL action in recent years: Jorge Alves, who made his seven-second Carolina Hurricanes debut at the end of a game in December 2016.
+Serving as the Blackhawks' emergency backup goaltender for the game, Foster was not expected to play, considering his lack of high-level experience and the fact that only one goaltender of his kind had suited up for NHL action since 2010: Jorge Alves, who made his seven-second Carolina Hurricanes debut at the end of a game in December 2016.
+By contrast, Collin Delia, whom the Blackhawks started for the game (and who was also making his NHL debut that night), had spent the balance of the season in the Blackhawks' minor league system, having been called up to backup Forsberg following Crawford's concussion.